johnpapa/vscode-peacock/docs/changelog/README.md

 - Migration occurs when colors are in user settings but not in workspace.
   - Fixes [263](https://github.com/johnpapa/vscode-peacock/issues/263)
   - During migration, Peacock is checking if the current workspace has a color set in the old style.
 This could be a `activityBar.background`, `titleBar.background`, or `statusBar.background`.
-PeacockVS Code's API merges default settings, users settings and workspace settings.
-Therefore, this migration logic was sometimes getting a migrating, and it should not.
-Peacock should only migrate to the new `peacock.color settings (which make sit much easier to determine what the color is definitively) if there is a color in the workspace settings.
+VS Code's API merges default settings, users settings and workspace settings.
+Therefore, this migration logic was sometimes getting migrated, and it should not.
+Peacock should only migrate to the new `peacock.color settings (which makes it much easier to determine what the color is definitively) if there is a color in the workspace settings.
 The fix for this was to write logic that gets the workspace colors only.
 This is done in a new function named`getWorkspaceColorIfExists`.

 Changes